fieldtrip/website/workshop/neuroimaging2-2425/sr2.md

 due to the fact that the reference electrode will also pick up some biological signal.
 In most practical situations, a reference electrode at the location of one of the mastoids is used.
 This location for sure picks up potential fluctuations due to brain activity.
-Therefore, EEG measurements are re-referenced to a linked-mastoid reference.
+Therefore, EEG measurements are rereferenced to a linked-mastoid reference.
 As a consequence each signal represents the difference between the potential at each location and the average potential at the mastoid electrodes.
 This is not really an optimal referencing scheme, but it is widely used and